jackdewinter/pymarkdown/docs/api.md

-        column_number (int): Column number of the triggered rule failure. rule_id (str): ID of the rule that was triggered. rule_name (str): Name(s) of the rule that was triggered. rule_description (str) Longer description of the rule that was triggered. extra_error_information (Optional[str]): String providing more information on why the rule was triggered.
+        column_number (int): Column number of the triggered rule failure. rule_id (str): ID of the rule that was triggered. rule_name (str): Name(s) of the rule that was triggered. rule_description (str): Longer description of the rule that was triggered. extra_error_information (Optional[str]): String providing more information on why the rule was triggered.

     ### Class variables